Aerospace-AI/Aerospace-AI.github.io/README.md

 ## Welcome to DeepAnalytX

 ## This is an index to public and private code:
-### We plan on making most of this code public once we publish a few more papers
+### We plan on making most of this code public.
+Once we have submitted a contract and the proposal deadline has passed, we will typically post the code.

 ### Related Papers available at https://www.researchgate.net/profile/Brian_Gaudet2